 What We'll Need

-If you want to follow along with this tutorial, you'll need a couple of things:
+If you want to follow along with this simple web design code tutorial, you'll need a couple of things:

 - Okno—Ultimate Multipurpose HTML5 Template.
 We'll be editing a personal landing page from this HTML web page template.